 "Failure to ensure a child's regular attendance at the school at which he/she is a registered pupil is a criminal offence under the Education Act 1996.
 If convicted under Section 444 (1) of the Act a parent can be fined up to £1000 for each offence.
 A conviction under Section 444 (1a) - which is the more serious offence when a parent knowingly allows a child to be absent from school without authorisation - can lead to a fine of up to £2,500 and/or 3 months in prison.
 If a parent is prosecuted under Section 444 (1a) he/she will be formally cautioned and interviewed under the Police and Criminal Evidence (PACE) Act 1984."

 CYP will be informed of their attendance, and how the school views their attendance, by their tutor.

-Secondary Schools Primary Schools
+Secondary Schools

-100% - Gold 100% Gold

-98% plus - Silver 98% plus - Silver

-96% plus - Bronze 97% plus - Bronze

-Below 96% - Amber Below 97% - Amber

-Below 90% - Red Below 90% - Red
+100% - Gold 98% plus - Silver 96% plus - Bronze Below 96% - Amber Below 90% - Red Primary Schools